 Use ventilation systems and open doors and windows to increase the delivery of clean air and dilute potential contaminants in classroom buildings.

 Provide supplies for daily cleaning and disinfecting of desks, supplies and common areas.

-SCC will provide disinfectants, hand sanitizer, tissues, soap and water and related cleaning materials.
-SCC will provide additional masks for those who have not supplied their own.
+Provide disinfectants, hand sanitizer, tissues, soap and water and related cleaning materials.
+Provide additional masks for those who have not supplied their own.

-We will not require students or faculty to submit a health safety form daily; instead we will ask that you self-monitor and not attend classes if there are any symptoms.
+Students or faculty are not required to submit a health safety form daily; instead we will ask that they self-monitor and not attend classes if there are any symptoms.

 Positive test results: When to isolate